-I know my education is important to me.
-It is important that I work to the best of my ability.
+I know my education is important to me. ft is important that I work to the best of my ability.
 I agree to do the following:

 - 1. Be at school every day and on time unless I am sick. - 2.
 Come to school each day prepared with supplies and an attitude to learn. - 3.
 Be responsible for my own behavior. - 4.
 Respect and cooperate with other students and adults. - 5.
-Return completed schoolwork on time. - 6.
-Read at home. - 7.
-The King Way: Be Safe, Be Responsible, Be Respectful and Be Engaged.
+Complete homework and communicate with my teachers regarding missing/late work.